stla/gfiExtremes/README.md

 # gfiExtremes

-Fiducial framework to perform inference on the parameters and the extreme quantiles of the generalized Pareto distribution, assuming the threshold is a known or unknown parameter.
+Fiducial framework to perform inference on the quantiles for a generalized Pareto distribution model and on the parameters of the Pareto exceedance distribution, assuming the exceedance threshold is a known or unknown parameter.

 ### Reference